Adara L. Combs

 After completing her undergraduate degree, Adara became a paralegal in the Pre Adjudicatory Juvenile Diversion Unit of the Philadelphia District Attorney’s Office.
 While there she monitored The Youth Aid Panel program, and worked to divert first time offenders from the juvenile justice system.
 It was her time as a paralegal that solidified her desire to become a prosecutor.

-Upon completion of her Juris Doctorate and Trial Advocacy Program, Adara accepted an offer as an Assistant District Attorney, and was assigned to the East Division.
-There she prosecutes crime that takes place in the neighborhoods that occupy the eastern section of the city.
+Upon completion of her Juris Doctorate and Trial Advocacy Program, Adara accepted an offer as an Assistant District Attorney, and has prosecuted a range of cases.
+She is currently assigned to the Southwest Bureau, where she prosecutes felony crimes that take place in Southwest and West Philadelphia.
+In addition to working for the District Attorney’s Office, Adara also serves as the Northeast Regional Director of the National Black Prosecutor’s Association, and serves on the Executive Committee for the Inn of Court Criminal Division.

 Having deep roots in the Philadelphia, Adara has strong ties to the city.
 Her desire to become an attorney stems from those roots, and she hopes to extend her service to the city through her work with the Barrister’s Association of Philadelphia.